citp/privacy-policy-historical/a/af/aft/afterschoolafrica.com.md

 This site keeps all your personal information secret.
 Your personal information is not shared with anyone else.

-If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at info@afterschoolafrica.com
+If you require any more information or have any questions about our privacy policy, please feel free to contact us by email at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)

 ##  **Long Version**